-A new bar for climbing in the Tetons has been set with the first ever double car to car ascent of the Grand Teton.
+A new Grand Teton Climbing Record has been set with the first-ever double car to car ascent of the Grand Teton.
 This feat is being dubbed the Double Grand 50K.
-Meredith Edwards, Jason Schlarb and Jake Urban have firmly planted their feet into the record books with a feat that will surely inspire others to follow their steps up the Grand.
-Full interview is below, as well as the audio from our conversation.
+Meredith Edwards, Jason Schlarb, and Jake Urban have firmly planted their feet into the record books with a feat that will surely inspire others to follow their steps up the Grand.
+The full interview is below, as well as the audio from our conversation.

 Here’s what the crew had to say about their mountain adventure: